1umin/dwm/README.md

 alwayscenter* - Every pop-up window will be aligned at the center.

-pertag*  - Gives the ability to choose which mode you want to imply to each tag.
-Also the dimension for each mode would be the same despite being used by different tags.
+Pertatg* – Provides the ability to choose which mode to apply to each tag.
+Additionally, the dimensions for each mode remain the same, regardless of which tags use them.